AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtos_ui.md

 `/More Samples/Save User Preferences/`.
 In this code sample, the user setting callbacks are used to save the user preferences in the local storage of the website domain.
-Using this implementation, the browser remembers the updated annotation colour and also shows the coach mark only once for every annotation tool in the current browser.
+Using this implementation, the browser remembers the updated annotation color and also shows the coach mark only once for every annotation tool in the current browser.

 This is only an example and it is up to the website developer how they